Twileigh/100-days-of-code/log.md

 ### Day 0 - May 22, 2020

-I will be using this log file as more of a diary amd think log.
+I will be using this log file as more of a tracker/diary.

 **GOALS**: I will be dual learning Kotlin and learning how to properly use Git/Github.
 Initially, I will spend 1 hour on each topic/day.
 When I feel comfortable with the what I am learning, then I will begin to build and use knowledge to create.